 Drs.
 Roger Kelley and Angela Traylor have an active practice in the evaluation and management of cognitive impairment including dementia.
 Their colleagues also provide such expertise and include Drs.
-John Freiberg, Morteza Shamsnia, and Patricia Colon.
+John Freiberg, and Morteza Shamsnia.

 Forgetfulness is not necessarily unexpected or something we can’t cope with by keeping better track of things either with our hand-held devices or writing things down.
 However, for certain people, generally in their 70’s and beyond, we start to notice an impact on the quality of life.
 The finances might not be handled as effectively and driving might become an increasing problem in terms of safe driving and not getting lost while driving.
 The family might have to step in to protect the financial security of the individual and the loved ones as well as to protect society from someone who should no longer be driving.
 There is a tendency for relative preservation of mental function.
 Generally, the short-term is affected but the person might still be “sharp as a tack” for longer term recall as well as with crossword puzzles and other hobbies.
 There can be personality change and the person might become more socially withdrawn as part of the cognitive impairment as well as perhaps to prevent others from picking up on their deficiencies.